LiviuCP/goToScriptsPython/README.md

 Also if the previous directory is the same with the visited directory the persistent history is not updated.

-The file is sorted each time it is updated and the most visited paths are added to a consolidated history file.
+The persistent history is sorted each time it is updated and the most visited paths are added to a consolidated history menu.

 The same behavior is implemented for executed commands except there is no excluded history to be taken into account.